biojava/biojava.github.io/wiki/BioJava:Cookbook:Translation:SixFrames.md

 one of the most frequent questions posted to the mailing list.

-Six frame translations are good for identifying large ORFs which can be indicators of coding regions.
-At least in species that don't have introns.
+Six frame translations are good for identifying large ORFs which can be indicators of coding regions, at least in species that don't have introns.
 A six frame translation is a simple matter of taking subsequences of the sequence(s) of interest and reverse complementing/translating as appropriate.
 The only trick is figuring out